valen909/valentinbolotnyy/content/authors/admin/_index.md

 # - Visitors
 ---

 I am an economist on a 5-year research fellowship at Stanford University's Hoover Institution.
-I work on topics across public and labor economics, often partnering with government agencies to improve public services.
+I work on topics across public and labor economics, often partnering with government agencies to improve public services and gain insight into social behavior.
+My recent projects have analyzed the gender earnings gap, public infrastructure procurement, immigration policies, and graduate student mental health.
+I received my PhD in Economics from Harvard University in 2019.